michaelhartmayer/scratchdog/specifications/app.spec.md

             2.4.7.2.
 Has an "Apply" button
 3. Game Screen
     3.1.
 The screen fades in from black
     3.2.
 The HUD is displayed
-        3.2.1.
-At the top in white debug text it should say "HUD TBD"
     3.3.
 Game play begins
-        3.3.1.
-In the center in white text it should say "Game TBD"
     3.4.
 Escape key will pause the game
         3.4.1 A light black scrim quickly fades in
         3.4.2 The pause menu is displayed